Below, you’ll see several of our car and auto accident settlements. These car accident settlements are from 2023 and other years.

 Shortly after the accident, she hired me as her lawyer.
 She injured her shoulder and had rotator cuff surgery.
 She also had a manipulation under anesthesia.

 A passenger got a $135,000 settlement after another car crashed into the car that she was in.
 The driver of the other car got a ticket for failure to yield the right of way.

 The accident caused our client’s wrist fracture and surgery.

-After the accident, Mike’s police cruiser looked like this:
+After the accident, his police cruiser looked like this:

 As a result of the crash, he broke a bone in his hand (5th metacarpal).
 To be exact, he fractured his fifth metacarpal.
 This is what the 5th metacarpal looks like: